• Double-bridge static cone penetrometer

 XX.
 XX

-H: XX.X represents the depth at that time (in meters), while XX indicates the higher alarm value for the ps reading (in MPa).
+H: XX.X represents the depth at that time (m) XX.
+XX represents the higher alarm value for the ps reading (MPa).

-XX.XX The row of data below shows: Continuous 1-meter-depth data (PS values)
+XX.XX The row of data below shows: continuous data (ps values) at a depth of 1 meter.

 XX.XX